This Definitive Checklist Makes Finding the Right Cleaning Contractor a Certainty!

-But every cleaning company rep you talk to will try and convince you that their company is your best choice provider, so how do you accurately assess the capabilities of various providers and make sure you hire a good cleaner?
+If you are a Facilities Manager or a business owner, at some time you'll probably need to interview and hire commercial cleaners.
+But every cleaning company rep you talk to will try and convince you that they’re your best choice service provider, so how do you objectively assess the capabilities of all the companies you talk to and find the best cleaner?

 “The biggest mistake people keep making when contracting commercial cleaners is not knowing the right questions to ask them before signing a contract” says Nicholas Pastras, the CEO of Smart Cleaning Solutions, a man with 22 years’ experience in the Commercial Cleaning industry.

 1. How Many Years Have You Been Cleaning?
-And do you have any Clients similar to us?
+Do you have any Clients similar to us?

 “Don’t fall into the trap of thinking enthusiasm and a good attitude are all that’s needed for a cleaner to be able to do the job.
 That’s a big mistake.” says Pastras.
 The biggest complaints from people sacking a former cleaner and looking for a new one is “they promised us the world but they just didn’t deliver" and “we kept asking them to fix the same issues over and over but they just didn’t listen.”
 Both these issues are symptoms of using an inexperienced cleaner.